Secure your holiday for £10

 Summary

-• Characterful, elegantly dressed cottage over two floors with original working fireplace
+• Characterful, elegantly dressed cottage over two floors with original feature fireplace

 • 2 x bedrooms; 1 x king size, 1 x single, house bathroom